 If you’re an exec with revenue-generation responsibilities, you’re getting massive top-down pressure to improve customer experiences, do more with less budget, and create value for the organization – and it’s frustrating.
 Every internal conversation is about poor experiences, broken journeys, or fatigued customers.
 Leadership is buzzing about personalization, relevance, and putting the customer first.
-Everyone everywhere in the company is hyper-aware of your NPS and CSAT scores, response rates, A/B test results, and your depth of engagement.
+Everyone, everywhere in the company is hyper-aware of your NPS and CSAT scores, response rates, and depth of engagement.

 It’s pretty obvious you’re in a no-win situation.
-Underneath it all, the technology and approach you’re using was never designed to “put the customer first” – it was actually designed the complete opposite way.
+Underneath it all, the legacy technology and approaches marketers used were never designed to “put the customer first” – they were actually designed the complete opposite way.

 Your tech evolved out of the marketing automation boom of the 1990s – when “experience” meant simplifying things for the business user, NOT the customer.
 Segmentation waterfalls and campaign tools, audience managers, journey builders, and web analytics software – it was all designed to make it easier to target and engage customers en masse – to PUSH them stuff all at once in big batches, fast.
 Your tech is designed to talk about the things you, as a business, want to sell.
 Not what that customer, as an individual, actually wants to hear about… which requires a much more sophisticated level of intelligence and timing.

 Doing anything at a 1-to-1 level, especially at a scale of millions feels impossible.
 So we let ourselves off the hook and think “that’s just never going to happen,” because we know what things are really like at our companies behind the scenes.
 Silos of data, channels, functions, and people.
 Huge batch campaigns that take weeks or months to launch.
 Many organizations are still delivering engagement through a marketing automation lens versus a self-optimizing lens that is enabled by AI and real-time data inputs.

 It takes a super-human effort just to get communications out the door and prove out value… much less make them “customer-centric.”

 But imagine if you could.
 Imagine if you had a Customer Decision Hub to make smart decisions in real-time across the organization every time you touched a customer, on any channel.
-If you could take all your data and analytics, add a healthy dose of machine learning and decision management, and operationalize it in a way that balanced customer versus business needs, allowing you to really influence the overall experience.
+If you could take all your data and analytics, add a healthy dose of real-time decisioning, operationalize it in a way that balanced customer versus business needs, allowing you to really influence the overall experience.

 If you had such a thing, WOW…. nice!
 You could have a monstrously large impact on fundamental business challenges, like these: